March Fong Eu: California Secretary of State

-Innovations she introduced during her 20 years as Secretary of State included voter registration by mail; providing absentee ballots to anyone who requested them; posting results on the Internet; and including candidate statements in ballot pamphlets.
+Innovations she introduced during her 19 years as Secretary of State included voter registration by mail; providing absentee ballots to anyone who requested them; posting results on the Internet; and including candidate statements in ballot pamphlets.
 In 1976, she became the first woman to serve as Governor of California, serving as acting governor while Governor Jerry Brown was out of the state.

-Other political activities
+Later career

-In 1987 Eu was a candidate for the Democratic nomination for the U.S. Senate, running against Leo McCarthy for the right to challenge the Republican incumbent, Pete Wilson.
-Amid poor fund-raising totals and her husband's unwillingness to release details of his business interests, Eu dropped out later that year.
+In 1987, Eu was a candidate for the Democratic nomination for the U.S. Senate, running against Leo McCarthy for the right to challenge the Republican incumbent, Pete Wilson.
+Amid poor fundraising totals and her husband's unwillingness to release details of his business interests, Eu dropped out later that year.

 President Bill Clinton appointed Eu as United States Ambassador to the Federated States of Micronesia in 1994.
-She served in that post until 1996.
+She served in that post until 1996, when she resigned to work on Clinton's re-election campaign.

-In 2002 Eu, then age 79, ran again for Secretary of State, saying she was doing so because "Florida made me mad", referring to the voting problems in Florida during the 2000 United States presidential election.
+Eu campaigned for her son Matt in the 1998 U.S. Senate election, when he was the Republican nominee against incumbent Democratic senator Barbara Boxer.
+In 2002, Eu, then age 79, ran again for Secretary of State, saying she was doing so because "Florida made me angry", referring to the voting problems in Florida during the 2000 United States presidential election.
 She lost in the Democratic primary to Kevin Shelley, who went on to win the election.

-Later life and family
+Personal life and death

 Eu resided both in California and Singapore with her second husband Henry Eu, a multimillionaire industrialist.
+Eu was assaulted by a burglar who broke into her Hancock Park home in 1986.
 Her adopted son, Matt Fong, was a Republican activist who served as California State Treasurer for a four-year term that began January 1995.
 She also had a daughter, Suyin.
 Her hobbies in retirement included Chinese brush painting and calligraphy.
-Eu died on December 21, 2017, at age 95, following a fall.
+Eu died in Irvine, California, on December 21, 2017, following a fall; she was 95 years old.